 I’m 48 and a Georgia native, living in Washington, D.C. since 2000.

 - 1997.
 M.Div.
 Brite Divinity School, Texas Christian University

 I was ordained to “the Ministry of the Gospel” in 1999 and have pastored churches in Georgia and the District of Columbia and served others in Texas and South Carolina in a less formal arrangement.
-Currently, I am also the Operations Director of the Sunlight Foundation.
+Also, I was the Operations Director of the Sunlight Foundation from 2007 to 2016.

-“Hubby” — writer, editor and musician Jonathan Padget — and I have been together for about fifteen years and married for twelve; we live in the Dupont Circle neighborhood of Washington D.C. where we enjoy our bichon Daisy, Chinese take-out and vintage game shows.
+“Hubby” — writer, editor and musician Jonathan Padget — and I have been together for about fifteen years and married for twelve; we live in the Dupont Circle neighborhood of Washington D.C. with our bichon Daisy, where we enjoy Chinese take-out and vintage game shows.